Asia Racing Team: Racing School

 The Racing School is the only formal driver training course recognized by both the Hong Kong Automobile Association (HKAA) and the Associação Geral Automóvel Macau-China (AAMC).
 The organization of a monthly course continues to be popular among the young and elder alike from students to corporate decision-makers.

 In 2008 the Racing School introduced the "One-Day Intensive Course", which were designed for racecar beginners and hobbyists, making it possible for both younger and older generations.

 In 2016 a low-cost "4-lap Driving Experience" was introduced giving the opportunity to those willing to drive a real single seater racecar at the Zhuhai International Circuit.

 ART Motorsports Racing School also owns the only 2-seater single seater in Southeast Asia for promotional activities and racing experiences.

 Formula Pilota China

 In 2011 Asia Racing Team turned their heads from AFR Series to the newly established single seater championship in the region - the "Formula Pilota China Series" - with an impressive four car line up: China's Chi Cong Li and Naomi Zhang Ran, raced alongside Angola's Luis Sá Silva and Thailand's Tin Sritrai.
 Sá Silva was vice-champion but the team highlight was the podium swap in Race 1 at Ordos.
-In 2012 Guangzhou native rookie driver Zou Si Rui was team's only racer in the championship, claiming two podium finishes at Guangzhou International Circuit.
+In 2012 Guangzhou native rookie driver Zou Si Rui was the team's only racer in the championship, claiming two podium finishes at Guangzhou International Circuit.